dougsparling/wetbulbapp/README.md

 * notifications if temperatures are expected to cross into dangerous thresholds
 * multi-day forecasts
 * a widget that could be put on the home screen
-* allowing users to manually enter their location or even save and page through multiple locations
+* save and page through multiple locations
 * a UI that isn't awful